kubernetes/community/contributors/guide/README.md

 * The top level k/community/README.md should be a good starting point for what the community is and does. (see above instructions on rewriting this file)

 ## Events

-Kubernetes is the main focus of CloudNativeCon/KubeCon, held every spring in Europe and winter in North America.
+Kubernetes is the main focus of CloudNativeCon/KubeCon, held twice per year in EMEA and in North America.
 Information about these and other community events is available on the CNCF [events](https://www.cncf.io/events/) pages.

 ### Meetups